tjk911/Marvelous65-split/README.md

 All the credit goes to [karnadii](https://github.com/karnadii/marvelous65).
 This repo is primarily for my documentation purposes, and as a guide for anyone that would like to build this but might be as inexperienced as I was when I attempted building this.

-Shoutout to karnadii, Nicell and the other zmk and nice!nano discord folks that helped me get as far as I did.
+Shoutout to [karnadii](https://github.com/karnadii), [Nicell](https://github.com/nicell), bravekarma and the other zmk and nice!nano discord folks that helped me get as far as I did.

 ## Differences from karnadii's original

 I'm running nice!nano on my build instead of nrfmicro.

-So far, there's barely any difference other than building the firmware.
+If you're buildings his other layouts (marvelous65 and marvelous65-ergo), some of my changes might work there as well.
+YMMV.

+- added nice_nano_v2.overlay, with changes to the mosi-pin
+- added oled changes to marvelous_split.dtsi, a zmk change implemented [here](https://zmk.dev/blog/2022/04/02/zephyr-3-0#display-selection)

 ## 1. Ordering your PCB